trohit/leetcode/trees/bst/README.md

 https://www.baeldung.com/cs/hash-table-vs-balanced-binary-tree

 2. When to use a Bal BST ?
-When both search / modufy ops need to be fast and mem efficient.
+When both search / modify ops need to be fast and mem efficient.
 When only search needs to be fast, and num of keys are rel fixed, can use Hash.

 So BST slower than sortedArr in search but faster than Sorted at ins/del but